-How to Overcome Problems when Hitching your Trailer
+How To Overcome Problems When Hitching Your Trailer

-If you tow a fifth-wheel or travel trailer, getting to your destination and being there are loads of fun.
+If you tow a fifth wheel or travel trailer, getting to your destination and being there are loads of fun.
 The problem comes when hitching your trailer up for that next run.

 This can be a real exercise in patience.
 The problem?
-Once you’ve unhitched and set up your trailer in camp, figuring out how to set the towed unit at the right height to connect the hitch ball or fifth-wheel plate can drive anyone crazy.
+Once you’ve unhitched and set up your trailer in camp, figuring out how to set the towed unit at the right height to connect the hitch ball or fifth wheel plate can drive anyone crazy.

-Here’s the helpful advice one RV website offers about hitching up a fifth-wheel: “Using the front-landing gear, raise or lower the king pin so that it`s slightly lower than the fifth wheel plate.”
+Here’s the helpful advice one website offers about hitching up a fifth-wheel: “Using the front-landing gear, raise or lower the kingpin so that it’s slightly lower than the fifth wheel plate.”

 While this sounds easy in practice, it takes a lot of running back and forth between the landing gear switch and the tail of the truck, eyeballing to see just what constitutes “slightly lower.”
 But, once you feel you have hit that sweet spot, you may be dismayed when you start rolling the truck back and find your height was off.

-It’s similar with a travel trailer.
+It’s similar to a travel trailer.
 But, the problem when hitching your trailer is compounded when you can’t see the hitch ball as it lines up below (or maybe above) the trailer hitch.
-It`s not until you hear that awful “clunk” that you realize your level wasn’t spot on.
+It’s not until you hear that awful “clunk” that you realize your level wasn’t spot on.
 But at least one RV aftermarket parts company has come up with a solution.

 They’ve coupled a trailer leveler system with a memory function.
 Got your trailer unhitched and ready to level it?
 Push a button, and the system “remembers” the exact height required when you unhitched.

 When it’s comes time to hitch your trailer, push a button and the leveler cranks your rig up or down as needed for the exact height.
 The only problem is not everyone wants a leveler system on their rig.
 You may not have a few thousand dollars to invest in one either.

 Try this DIY Hitching Process